-The traditional Nursing Program currently features a combination of classroom study and clinical experiences that can be completed in two years.
-Students may apply for admission to the Fall or Spring class schedule which offer both day and evening courses.
-Clinical assignments are based upon providing maximal clinical experiences for the students to attain clinical competencies, therefore students are required to be available 7am to 11pm seven days per week.
+The traditional Nursing Program features a combination of classroom study and clinical experiences that can be completed in two years.
+Via the Letter of Intent, students may apply for admission to the Fall or Spring class which offer both day and evening courses.
+Clinical assignments are based upon providing maximal clinical experiences for the students to attain clinical competencies, therefore students are required to be available 7am to 7pm seven days per week.
 Students must be willing to travel to a number of clinical facilities throughout the state.
+For more information, please visit www.ocean.edu and search for "Traditional Nursing".